midtown-ai/glossary/glossary/t.md

  In [image segmentation], ...

  In [classification], ... each threshold correspond to a different [confusion matrix] which in turn is then plotted as a point on the [ROC Curve].
-In aggregate, after all the thresholds and the ROC is plotted to calculate the [Area Under the Curve (AUC)][AUC]
+In aggregate, after all the thresholds and the ROC is plotted to calculate the [Area Under the Receiver Operating Characteristic (AUROC) Curve][AUROC Curve]

  ![]( {{site.assets}}/t/thresholding_low_threshold.png ){: width="100%"}
  ![]( {{site.assets}}/t/thresholding_table.png ){: width="100%"}